Najuh/gerrymandering-congress/README.md

 # Analysis

+The notebook `python/analysis.ipynb` steps through the processing and analysis of:

-## Expected number of representatives
+- Expected number of representatives (calculated in `python/nExpectedReps_compactSummary.ipynb`)

-notebook: python/nExpectedReps_compactSummary.ipynb

-## Compactness and Redistricting
+- Compactness and Redistricting

-notebook: python/Redistricting_and_compactness.ipynb
+- Compactness and Gerrymandering Score

-## Compactness and District PVI
+- Compactness and District PVI

-notebook: python/Cooks_data_and_compactness_analysis.ipynb

-## Gerrymandering Score
+- DIME and Gerrymandering Score

-notebook: python/gerry_score.ipynb

-## GM Score and DIME

-notebook: python/DIME_analysis.ipynb

-# Visualization

-## Exporting for d3.js

-notebook: python/export_data_for_visualization.ipynb

-## Circles with district shapes

-notebook: python/Maps_and_viz.ipynb